Fluffy-tofu/Fluffy-tofu/README.md

 Nothing interesting to see here ...
 YET!
 I am 16 years old and currently learning all about Machine Learning and Neural Networks.
-I started coding at the end of 2023 and have been hooked every since.
+I started coding at the end of 2023 and have been hooked ever since.

 <!---